jonwaller/jonwaller.net-5h_style/README.txt

 /bio/ Show my self love though showing my abilities, experience and personal history.
 Be a storyteller. - This builds trust /work/ Show how I can help *YOU*, the user.
 Shows how I contribute to the world.
 Optionally:
-/play/ Let's the user play with "lack of control" for a little.
-(Or, less ideally, could show how I do so)
+/play/ Show how I play with "lack of control".
+Lets others try too.

 How to connect: